[UPDATED: MAY 2023]

 If you’d like additional expert help on your course creation journey, feel free to get in touch.

-Editor’s Note: I believe in transparency.
+Editor’s Note: This post was originally published in April 2021 and has been completely revamped and updated for accuracy and comprehensiveness.
+I believe in transparency.
 If you use my referral links above, then I will get a small commission at no additional cost to you.